-A subordinate clause (or dependent clause) is one that cannot stand alone as a complete sentence, because it does not express a complete thought.
+A subordinate clause (or dependent clause) is a clause that cannot stand alone as a complete sentence because it does not express a complete thought.

 Glossary of grammatical terms

 COMMAS WITH SUBORDINATE CLAUSES

 The big question with a subordinate clause is whether to offset it with a comma (or commas).
 Here are the general rules:

 When the subordinate clause is an adverb

 When the subordinate clause starts with a subordinating conjunction (e.g., unless, because, as, until), it will be functioning as an adverb.
 When the clause starts the sentence, use a comma.
 If it ends the sentence, do not use a comma.
 For example (subordinate clauses shaded):